GuidoBekkers/STVRogue/readme.md

 # The STV Rogue Project

+### Needed Software

+* __Java 8__.
+* __Eclipse__ Integrated Development Environment (IDE).
+* __JUnit 4__.
+This should be included in your Eclipse install.
+Else I include its jars in `libs`.
+* __EclEmma__ (https://www.eclemma.org/) Plugin for Eclipse.
+* For the Optionals assignements you need: the random testing tool __T3__ (https://git.science.uu.nl/prase101/t3/wikis/home), the mutation testing tool __Pitest__ (http://pitest.org/), and the build tool Apache __Ant__.

+### What Is in The Project?

-This provides an initial implementation of the logical game entities of STV Rogue.
+This provides an initial Java implementation of the logical game entities of STV Rogue.
 Some methods are left unimplemented for you.
 You can extend the project, but please stick to the imposed architecture and keep the signatures of the current methods.

-The project contains the following directories:
+At the top level, the project directory contains the following items:
-   * `src`:  the source files, in Java
+   * `src` : a directory containing the source files.
-   * `test`: here you can find few examples of unit tests

    In Java the names of packages are reflected in the directory path.
    For example the class `C` of the package `X.Y.Z` would reside in the path `src/X/Y/Z`, and the source file would be called `C.java`.

-Some notable packages:
-* `STVRogue.GameLogic` : this contains the game entities that you need to work out and test.
+   You should focus on the package `STVRogue.GameLogic`.
+This contains the game entities that you need to work out in Iteration-1.

-* `STVRogue.Examples`  : contain some example classes; these are not relevant for the game you implement.
-The examples are mainly used to demonstrate unit testing.
-* `STVRogue.TestInfrastructure`: this contains classes relevant for Iteration-2.
+   The package `STVRogue.TestInfrastructure` contains classes relevant for Iteration-2.
 Ignore them for now.

-Some notable classes:
+   Some support classes you find useful:

-* `STVRogue.HelperPredicates` contains some predicates you might want to borrow, e.g. to check if a zone forms a connected graph.
+      * `STVRogue.HelperPredicates` contains some predicates you might want to borrow, e.g. to check if a zone forms a fully connected graph.
-* `STVRogue.PathCoverageTracker` contains a utility to track coverage over a finite state machine.
+      * `STVRogue.PathCoverageTracker` contains a basic utility to track the coverage over a finite state machine.
 Check it out if you do Optional-1.
       * `STVRogue.Utils` contains few utility methods, e.g. to create a pseudo-random generator.

+   * `test`: a directory containing few examples of writing unit tests.

+   The package `STVRogue.Examples` in `src` contains some example of simple target classes (classes to be tested).
+   The corresponding tests can be found in the same package in the directory `test`, taking the form of classes named `Test_`_nameOfTargetClass_.

+   * `libs` : a directory containing the jars of various tools relevant for the Optionals.
+I put them there for your convenience.

+   * `build.xml` : Ant's build configuration.
+   You only need this if you insist on compiling the project with Ant rather than using Eclipse.

+   * `bin` and `mutation` : empty directories.
+You can ignore them, but if you want to know, the Ant build file I mention above will put resulting compiled code in `bin`.
+   I use `mutation` to put the generated mutation test results.

-## Use Eclipse instead of VS
+#### Use Eclipse instead of VS

-Since you will be developing in Java, the easiest IDE to get you started is Eclipse.
-Once you have Eclipse, install the EclEmma plugin to help you track the code coverage of your unit tests.
+Since you will be developing in Java, the easiest IDE to get you started is __Eclipse__.
+Once you have Eclipse, install the __EclEmma__ plugin to help you track the code coverage of your unit tests.

-## Which unit testing framework to use?
+#### Which unit testing framework to use?

-JUnit.
+__JUnit__.
 It should already be part of your Eclipse install.
+When you 'run' a class C from within Eclipse (try to first figure out how to 'run' a file in Eclipse), the IDE is automatically aware whether C is a normal program or a Test class.
+In Java, 'running' a class means invoking its `main` method.
+So, for a class to be runnable from the top level it needs to have a method with the signature:

+> `static public void main(String[] args) { ... }`

+A JUnit test class uses however a different method to run it.
+It needs JUnit runner to run.
+This is however done implictly for you by Eclipse (so you don't have to worry about invoking the JUnit runner yourself).

+If you have installed EclEmma, there should be a separate button appearing in Eclipse to run a class with coverage tracking enabled.

-## Automated Testing (an optional part of your project)
+### Automated Testing (an optional part of your project)

 Among professionals, _Automated Testing_ usually mean automating the execution of your tests.
 Here I mean something stronger, namely automatically generating your test inputs, or even test